LeonardoArantes/microsservices/README.md

 # microsservices

-this project is intended to showcase basic knolwdge regarding backend development practices:
+this project is intended to showcase basic knowledge regarding backend development practices:

 - docker usage
 - microsservices
 - connection to a database using postgres
 - implemented Entity, Repository, simple Enum, implementation of Service
 - implementation of a SQL schema to creat a table "furniture"
 - implementation of unchecked exception
+- inlcuded logic to generate UUID automatically

 # future updates